Vhonani-AI/SQL-Exercises/README.md

 # BrightLearn SQL Exercises

-A collection of SQL exercises completed as part of the BrightLearn Data Analytics program.
+A collection of SQL exercises and analytics tasks completed as part of the BrightLearn Data Analytics program.
-These exercises build a strong foundation in SQL, progressing from basic querying to analytical problem-solving.
+This repository demonstrates my progression from foundational SQL skills to applying data analysis techniques in real-world scenarios.

 ---